salendron/randomnoise/README.md

 randomnoise
 ===========

-A very simple php application that generates a blog-like website from a static file.
+A very simple javascript application that generates a blog-like website from a static json file.
 No databases, no user management, just one page.
 Simple fast and easy to use.